 God forgives those who had an abortion when they ask

 Everyone has sinned in many ways.
-Scriptures throughout the Bible reassure us of God’s love for us and let us know that when we confess our sins, he forgives us and purifies us.
-Christianity is more than a religion, it is an opportunity to know God intimately.
-Learn more about Christianity here.
+Scriptures throughout the Bible reassure us of God’s love for us, and they let us know that when we confess our sins, he forgives us and purifies us.

 Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my sin.
 (Psalm 51:1-2)